It’s Wednesday, September 27, 2023 and 94°F in Austin, Texas

 He studied ballet with Velodia Vestoff, who Velodia was I have no idea, I have found nothing on her so far.
 Maybe she was attached to Ned's school.
 Nick's first formal theatrical engagement was at the age of 9, when he appeared with an actress named Alice Brady at the Playhouse Theater in the Shubert Theatrical Production of Things that Count directed by her father, William Brady.
 Alice was a star of early silent movies and was a Realart star.
 In 1917 at 13 Nick appeared in his first film, The Corner Grocer, the story of a German storekeeper, who becomes rich through hard work, only to be ruined by a wayward son.
 Two years later he appeared in the silent movie The Oakdale Affair.
 Neither film has survived.

-From 1922 when he turned 18, until 1928 when he was just 24, Nick was really busy, appearing in a number of productions, such as The Little Kangaroo, Lady Butterfly, Lollipop and Suzanne.
+One of his first dancing roles was in a children's production of Daddy Long Legs.
+He was really busy performing as a child actor-dancer.
+Later, when he had grown too big to play a boy, he graduated to roles as a young man.
+From 1922 when he turned 18, until 1928 when he was just 24, Nick was in demand appearing in a number of productions, such as The Little Kangaroo, Lady Butterfly, Lollipop and Suzanne.

-That's Nick on the left in Lady Butterfly, he's holding a net to catch the butterfly, danced by Janet Stone.
+That's Nick at 16 on the left in Lady Butterfly, he's holding a net to catch the butterfly, danced by Janet Stone.
+He was brought into the production by the Morosco Brothers.
+This was his first professional appearance on the stage.

 Lollipop was another production Nick was featured in, Bert French produced dances and routines for it.
 The 1924 show at the Knickerbocker Theater ran for 152 performances and is remembered for the introduction of Ada May Weeks to the public.
 She went on to become of Ziegfeld's most famous showgirls.
 It also starred Irene Dunne.
 Lollipop began in Philadelphia then went to Boston before landing in New York, all-in-all Nick had seven months in the production when he was 18.

 Nick was 5' 8" tall - in the press they imagined he was taller.
 Several articles claimed he was nearly six feet tall at the age of 16.
 When he appeared in the production of Oh, Please he leaped head first over the backs of 10 girls - landing in a off stage net held by a team of 6 stage crew.
-It is amazing he was never injured.
+Later this stunt was added to all of his performances.
+He was imitating the famous leap of the Russian ballet dancer Nijinsky, who soared through a open window at the end of Le Spectre de la Rose onto a mattress.
+Once, while in a performance of Kitty's Kisses in Chicago Nick was badly injured.
+During a performance the net was moved and he fell into a light switch box instead.
+His two front teeth were shoved into his upper lip and his face was badly damaged.
+Nick was also in an famous accident at the London Palladium.
+He was twirling around the stage and landed in the orchestra pit, where he smashed into a cello.
+He managed to get back on the stage and finish his routine.
 Feats like this got him a great deal of attention and more roles.
-Nick trained as a boxer, swimmer and a figure skater.
+Nick trained as a boxer, swimmer and an accomplished figure skater who did professional demonstrations of his technique.
 He was also a well-known weight lifter and was coached in physical fitness by Siegmund Klein in his famous New York gym.
+About this time he started lying about his age to get jobs.
+Newspaper reporters always badgered him about his marital status.
+He lied about this, as well.
+He claimed to have been engaged to a dancer from the production of Manhattan Mary - which he performed in with Ed Wynn - on Broadway, but this story was made-up as a cover for his being gay.

 It appears Idalene retired from the stage in 1919 when she was 45.
 She appeared as Margaret Clancy in At 9:45 at the Playhouse Theater.
 There are three photographs of her in the production, one of them is shown on the right.
 That's the only record of a performance I can find.
 7 years later, in 1926, Nick Sr. died aged 71, when Nick was 21.
 He died in Nick's apartment at 214 West 109th Street.
 Nick had two choices after his dad died and his mom retired, he could tour or find work locally in New York.
 He was probably his mom's sole support.
 Lucky for Nick, his mom and his sister the income his dancing and acting was there to keep the family together.
 Nick's career was being managed by Charles Dillingham, the famous Broadway producer.
 Dillingham had worked with Nick's parents and was also a friend of the family, so he had a personal interest in Nick's success.